Psteven5/Struct.hs/README.md

 # Struct.hs
-C struct like usage of records in Haskell, enabling shared fieldnames, dot access notation, and dot access updating
+C-struct like usage of records in Haskell, enabling shared fieldnames, dot access notation, and dot access updating